 Let’s talk about what each of these Medicare Advantage plans mean for you:

-HMOs, or Health Maintenance Organization, are generally cheaper than PPO plans.
-Since it is more of the budget plan, there are some services that will not be available to you.
+HMOs, or Health Maintenance Organizations, are generally cheaper than PPO plans.
+Since it is more of a budget plan, there are some services that will not be available to you.
 Here is a quick run-down of what an HMO can or cannot provide for you.

 Recipients cannot receive care outside of their network unless it is an emergency.
 Because only in-network providers are available, you will not need to file a claim.

 PPO stands for Preferred Provider Organization.
 Since it is the “preferred” program, it will cost you more, but will also provide more services and flexibility compared to an HMO.